vijujo/Assignment/README.md

 *   Change a TODOs title or status
 *   Delete a TODO

-User Management and Authentication is not required.
+User management and authentication is are required.

 ### Constraints